THE 1st Battalion

 Infantry being specially worthy of notice."

-Three officers and 3 men of the company were mentioned in Colonel
+officers and 3 men of the company were mentioned in Colonel Broadwood's

-Broadwood's report.
-The Mounted Infantry Company of the regiment gained
+report.
+The Mounted Infantry Company of the regiment gained many mentions

-A party of the battalion was present in Gough's Mounted Infantry force
+of the battalion was present in Gough's Mounted Infantry force which

 1 officer and 1 man were mentioned in Lord Kitchener's despatch for